fizzlewiththesizzle/fizzlewiththesizzle/README.md

 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Python, Java & Web Development
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me IG@fizzlewiththesizzle
+- 📫 How to reach me IG @fizzlewiththesizzle

 <!---
 fizzlewiththesizzle/fizzlewiththesizzle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.